Single Ladies,

 I was single for way over 9 years and most of my singlehood wasn’t due to men not wanting me.
 It was due to me not being ready for healthy love.
 I wasn’t about to make another horrible decision of loving the wrong person again.
 I attracted who I was at the moment – so I knew I had to heal before I moved into another serious relationship.
 There was an issue with me that I had to allow GOD to deal with and I also had to get some professional counseling to work through the many layers of my dysfunction.

+If there are some things that you know you need to work on then work on them now!
 Never enter into a relationship broken.
 If you attract who you are at the moment then how do you ever expect to have a healthy, meaningful and long-term relationship?

 I understand the worry and the concern that time is ticking and after years of singlehood, you start believing the rest of the world.
 Don’t believe miserable people!
 I didn’t!
 I knew that the world was too big for there not to be anyone out there for me.
 I always held on to promises of GOD to me and I challenge you all to do the same.